Can I Get an Extended Warranty for a Used Car? Find Out

-Of course, it’s common sense that all drivers want to keep their cars as long as possible, without spending a fortune on repairs.
+Of course, it’s common sense that all drivers want to keep their cars as long as possible without spending a fortune on repairs.
 Therefore it is reasonable to assume that protection for your vehicle is just as important as getting a good deal on the used car itself.
-It not only brings the much-needed peace of mind behind the wheel, but also doesn’t sign a death warrant on your budget.
-Drivers from all walks of life from Mercedes owners to Chevy truck enthusiasts want to shield themselves from the high prices of auto repairs, and that’s where an extended warranty for your used car comes in.
+It not only brings the much-needed peace of mind behind the wheel but also doesn’t sign a death warrant on your budget.
+Drivers from all walks of life, from Mercedes owners to Chevy truck enthusiasts, want to shield themselves from the high prices of auto repairs, and that’s where an extended warranty for your used car comes in.

 How Much Can You Save with an Extended Warranty for Used Cars?

-The biggest factor to finding the perfect extended warranty for your used car is probably what is included in your coverage, or rather what isn’t included.
+The biggest factor in finding the perfect extended warranty for your used car is probably what is included in your coverage, or rather what isn’t included.
 There are many different types of coverage plans and they each cover a variety of parts and components.
 But until you examine what your needs are and how much you are willing to spend, it is best to have a basic idea of what level of coverage you will be in the market for.

-- Stated Component– A mid-level plan which covers basic powertrain protection in addition to other important components such as heating and cooling systems, braking systems, water pump, and more.
+- Stated Component: A mid-level plan which covers basic powertrain protection in addition to other important components such as heating and cooling systems, braking systems, water pump, and more.

-- WRAP– Sometimes when you buy a used car it could still have some of the manufacturer’s warranty (the original coverage placed on the car from the manufacturer like GMC, Nissan, or Toyota) but it will be limited to only a handful of parts and components, however WRAP will cover the rest of your vehicle.
+- WRAP: Sometimes, when you buy a used car, it could still have some of the manufacturer’s warranty (the original coverage placed on the car from the manufacturer like GMC, Nissan, or Toyota), but it will be limited to only a handful of parts and components, however, WRAP will cover the rest of your vehicle.

-However, depending on what level of protection you choose, it is always a good idea to go over the items listed for coverage.
+Depending on what level of protection you choose, it is always a good idea to go over the items listed for coverage.
 While these are basic guidelines of what will be covered, each policy will be different.
 We highly recommend going over the policy with a friend or family member who knows about car repairs or a trusted mechanic who will be able to steer you in the right direction of which type of protection your vehicle needs.

-What Will it Cost:
+What Will it Cost for a Used Vehicle?

 Once you have decided what type of coverage you want for your vehicle, it is probably best to see what you can afford and try to find a policy that fits both your needs and your budget.
 Without accurately knowing what you can afford, it could lead you to “bite off a little more than you can chew” and get yourself into serious financial distress.
 However, many auto warranty companies provide affordable payment plans to make protection for your vehicle easier to afford.